githubpcombes20/github-slideshow/_posts/0000-01-02-githubpcombes20.md

 layout: slide
 title: "Welcome to our githubpcombes20 slide!"
 ---
-This is my awesomesauce slide
+This is my awesomesauce slide :tada:
 Use the left arrow to go back!